 Slope stability of the subject site was not assessed as part of this geological hazard assessment.
-The subject site was observed to be gently sloping to the west toward a nearby.
+The subject site was observed to be moderately to steeply sloping to the south toward a nearby drainage.
 The possibility that development of the site could negatively affect slope stability within the subject site is increased if development is planned for areas of the site with slopes steeper than approximately 3 horizontal: 1 vertical.
 It should be noted that grading or development adjacent to the subject site could potentially impact the stability of the area within the subject site and assessment of that hazard is out of the scope of this assessment.
-Again, given the potential landslide deposits mapped within the vicinity of the subject site and the volume of planned development, GeoStrata recommends that a geotechnical report including a slope stability assessment be compiled prior to any development within the subject site.

-Snow avalanche hazard that would potentially impact the site was assessed as part of this study.
+The snow avalanche hazard that would potentially impact the site was assessed as part of this study.
 No evidence of prior snow avalanche was observed within the subject site.
 It is the opinion of GeoStrata that the snow avalanche hazard within the subject site is considered low and it is considered unlikely that this hazard will impact the proposed development.
 It is the opinion of GeoStrata that snow avalanche hazard should not preclude development at the subject site.

-Alluvial-fan flooding hazard that would potentially impact the site was assessed as part of this study.
-No Holocene age alluvial fan deposit is mapped within or adjacent to the subject site (Plate 4 Site Vicinity Geologic Map; Plate 5 Site Vicinity 30' X 60' Geologic Map).
+The alluvial-fan flooding hazard that would potentially impact the site was assessed as part of this study.
+No Holocene age alluvial fan deposit is mapped within or adjacent to the subject site.
 Given our field and office investigations, the alluvial fan flooding hazards within subject site is considered low and it is considered unlikely that debris flows will impact the proposed development.
-It is the opinion of GeoStrata that alluvial fan flooding hazard should not preclude development at the subject site.
+It is the opinion of GeoStrata that alluvial fan flooding hazard should not preclude development at the subject lot.

-Shallow groundwater assessment is out of the scope of this study.
-Seasonal fluctuations in precipitation, surface runoff from adjacent properties, or other on or offsite sources may increase moisture conditions; groundwater conditions can be expected to rise several feet seasonally depending on the time of year.
-Since shallow groundwater was not assessed as part of this study, a separate geotechnical study including subsurface exploration would be needed to assess this hazard.
+The shallow groundwater hazard that would potentially impact the site is out of the scope of this study.
+Seasonal fluctuations in precipitation, rapid snowmelt, surface runoff from adjacent properties, or other on or offsite sources may increase moisture conditions; groundwater conditions can be expected to rise several feet seasonally depending on the time of year.
+A trench was excavated within the subject site and to a depth of approximately 9 feet below existing grade.
+No water was observed at the time of our site visit.
+Groundwater potential will be evaluated and discussed further in the geotechnical study compiled for the subject site.

-Stream flooding hazard that would potentially impact the site was assessed as part of this study.
-No drainage is located near or adjacent to the subject site (Plate 8 Hydrology Map).
-Given our field and office investigations, the stream flooding hazard within the subject site is considered low and it is considered unlikely that stream flooding will impact the proposed development.
+The stream flooding hazard that would potentially impact the site was assessed as part of this study.
+A drainage is located in the downslope and southwest of the subject site.
+Given our field and office investigations, the stream flooding hazard within the subject lot is considered low and it is considered unlikely that stream flooding will impact the proposed development.
 It is the opinion of GeoStrata that stream flooding hazard should not preclude development at the subject site.
 Proper site grading and drainage plans should be developed for the subject site as a part of the civil engineering design for the site to mitigate the potential for stream flooding to impact and damage planned structures or other planned associated infrastructure.

-Canal flooding hazard that would potentially impact the site was assessed as part of this study.
+The canal flooding hazard that would potentially impact the site was assessed as part of this study.
 No canals were observed or are mapped within or adjacent to the subject site.
-Given our field and office investigations, the canal flooding hazard within the subject site is considered low and it is considered unlikely that canal flooding will impact the proposed development.
-It is the opinion of GeoStrata that canal flooding hazard should not preclude development at the subject site.
+Given our field and office investigations, the canal flooding hazard within the subject lot is considered low and it is considered unlikely that canal flooding will impact the proposed development.
+It is the opinion of GeoStrata that canal flooding hazard should not preclude development at the subject lot.